ariovcharenko/ai-shopping-assistant/README.md

 2. **OpenAI API key issues**: Check if your API key is valid and has sufficient quota
 3. **Network issues**: Ensure you have a stable internet connection
 4. **Port conflicts**: If port 5001 is already in use, change it in `server/.env` and update the proxy in `client/package.json`

-### Server Won't Start

-If the server won't start, check:

-1. **Port availability**: Run `npm run check-port` in the server directory to see if port 5001 is available
-2. **Missing dependencies**: Run `npm install` in the server directory
-3. **Environment variables**: Ensure `.env` file exists with proper configuration

-### Client Won't Connect to Server

-If the client can't connect to the server:

-1. **Proxy configuration**: Ensure the proxy in `client/package.json` matches the server port
-2. **CORS issues**: Check if CORS is properly configured in the server
-3. **Server running**: Verify the server is running and accessible

-## Data Storage

-The application stores evaluation data in `server/data/prompt_history.jsonl`.
-This file is created automatically if it doesn't exist.

-## API Endpoints

-- `POST /api/search`: Search for products using natural language
-- `POST /api/feedback`: Provide feedback on search results
-- `GET /api/metrics`: Get evaluation metrics
-- `GET /api/eval-dataset`: Export evaluation dataset

 ## License